Python | yield Keyword

-- Since the old state is retained, flow doesn’t start from the beginnning and hence saves time.
+- Since the old state is retained, the flow doesn’t start from the beginning and hence saves time.

 Disadvantages of yield:

-- Sometimes, the use of yield becomes erroneous is calling of function is not handled properly.
+- Sometimes, the use of yield becomes erroneous if the calling of function is not handled properly.

-- The time and memory optimization has a cost of complexity of code and hence sometimes hard to understand logic behind it.
+- Time and memory optimization has a cost of complexity of code and hence sometimes hard to understand the logic behind it.